marcusjensen15/jwt-flashcard-app-backend/README.md

 # Using Protected routes

-- Only protected route right now: localhost:4000/data/cards
+- All routes protected except user registration

 # Accessing the protected route: